Short-Term International Visit Requests: Information for Prospective Visitors

 - Face-to-face meetings are not required to initiate collaborations.
 In fact, we welcome collaboration proposals from peer institutions before planning a visit to our campus.
 OIA will match your proposal with relevant academic or research units, assess interest in the proposal, and contact you to discuss possible next steps, including whether a visit is needed.
 For more information, see Collaboration Proposals: Information for Prospective Partners.

-- UC San Diego is not currently seeking agreements for undergraduate joint or dual degree programs (e.g. 2+2, 3+1), student recruitment services, branch campuses, or joint graduate degree programs with international parties.
+- UC San Diego is not currently seeking agreements for joint degree programs, student recruitment services, or branch campuses with international parties.

 Visit Request Process